cadumas01/traffic-sim/README.md

 # About
-Urban traffic simulator using OpenStreetMaps, Python, and PyGame, designed to detect changes in traffic with variable street designs.
+Urban traffic simulator using OpenStreetMaps, Python, and PyGame.
+Uses gravity model to determine traveler generation and destination.
+Uses Dijkstra's shortest path algorithm for routefinding.
+Models congestion using road width and speed limit measurements, along with density of modeled travelers.

 # Dependencies